shaswatsingh19/Scrimba-Frontend-Path-Solution/09.Working with APIs/03. Async JS & War/readme.md

 #### Work on project

 - War Project - Using Deck of Card API
-- Solor Project - Movie Watchlist
+- Solor Project - Movie Watchlist application